Almost $100 million can buy you a lot of things, including two failed runs for the U.S. Senate

 Nothing really happened during this whole past year of McMania.
 Tons of spin emails later, countless articles by McMahon campaign cheerleaders, and we don’t really know what McMahon would do in the Senate besides not be a career politician.
 She’s a career CEO, and that’s just as bad.

-What McMahon really is, with her $50 million in the bank for election, is another bean counter who will strengthen the marriage between our government and monolithic, multi-national corporations.
+What McMahon really is, with her $50 million in the bank for election, is another bean counter who will strengthen the marriage between our government and corporations.
 She is a so-called outsider candidate whose campaign is run by the same people who have studied under Karl Rove, and run by the same insider money and line of thinking that has helped ruin America in the past 20 years.
 She is not change nor is she an outsider.
 McMahon represents a fractured segment of the Republican party that still doesn’t get that the policies espoused by Ronald Reagan have failed.
 She’s a Republican who wants less government intervention but if put on the spot to vote, would have bailed out the banks quicker as a senator than kicking someone in the nuts on WWE.